-This discussion is prompted by the recent TV phenomenon, Killing Eve, which has as its central plot a cat and mouse game between international assassin Villanelle and MI5 agent Eve.
-Between the two characters there is an interesting sexually charged dynamic involving shifts in power, the invasion of the private (Villanelle going through Eve’s suitcase), the uncovering of past secrets and betrayal.
+This starting point is prompted by the recent TV phenomenon, Killing Eve, which has as its central plot a cat and mouse game between international assassin Villanelle and MI5 agent Eve.
+Between the two characters there is an interesting sexually charged dynamic involving shifts in power, the invasion of the private (Villanelle going through Eve’s suitcase), the uncovering of past secrets, and betrayal.
 Eve is obsessed with Villanelle in a way that goes way beyond wanting to catch a killer; Villanelle becomes intrigued by this game and reciprocates playfully and violently.

-What I wanted to draw attention to is the almost immediate portrayal of Villanelle, female psycho-killer assassin, as sexually aggressive, and lesbian.
+What I wanted to draw attention to is the almost immediate portrayal of Villanelle, female psycho-killer assassin, as sexually aggressive, and non-heterosexual.
 In the first episode you see her casually in bed post-threesome with a male and a female playmate; she callously initiates sex with a neighbour; her history involves an unreciprocated love affair with a female teacher (whose husband she murders).
-You get the feeling with her that sex, like killing, is just a fun way to pass the time, to delay boredom, and she’s good at it; the exception to this is her infatuation with Eve and her predecessor, the languages teacher, who share the same hairstyle which she fetishizes.
+You get the feeling with her that sex, like killing, is just a fun way to pass the time, to delay boredom, and she’s good at it; the exception to this is her infatuation with Eve and her predecessor, Annie the languages teacher, who share the same hairstyle which she fetishizes.
 This obsession differentiates from her other casual encounters, and suggests a slant towards genuine queerness, in its ferocity and longevity.
 But generally in Villanelle, there is still an intriguing mix of motivations and at the heart of it a mystery: what really drives her?
 Survival, power, excitement, sex, revenge?
 Is there anything behind the mask but another mask, or a void?

 Villanelle’s box is that of The Violent Lesbian, and she’s in there with Thelma and Louise, Aileen Wuornos, Lisbeth Salander, Basic Instinct and many, many more ‘real’ or fictional characters from over the decades.
-I am unsure how much Villanelle subverts the restrictions of this box: she definitely plays excitingly with feminine masks (see pink dress above) and remains essentially unknowable, which is very queer.
-The show falls down by not permitting Eve, the goody, to commit to her lesbian feelings.
+I am unsure how much Villanelle pushes against the restrictions of this box: she definitely plays excitingly with feminine masks (see pink dress above) and remains essentially unknowable, which is very queer.
+The show falls down by not permitting Eve, the goody, to commit to her homoerotic feelings.
 In the final scene of the first series, it seems that the pair are confessing their feelings of desire to each other (Eve: “I think about your eyes, and your mouth, and what you feel when you kill someone.”
 Villanelle: “I think about you, too.
 I mean, I masturbate about you a lot.”)
 But when Eve stabs Villanelle, I read it as queerbaiting; how are we to know that Eve really feels sexual desire for Villanelle when she was probably lying to get her revenge?